February 1992 Venezuelan coup attempt: Aftermath

 With Pérez's growing unpopularity due to liberalization reforms and the coup attempts, the bipartisanship system in the country weakened.
 The turmoil and failed coups were used by former president Rafael Caldera, who according to some versions was supposed to take power following the coup.
 Caldera commented on the gradual deterioration of Venezuelan democracy and the conflation of poverty and corruption in the nation.
 Subsequent actions by intellectuals associated with Caldera resulted in Pérez's ousting from the presidency on 20 May 1993, on charges of corruption.
 Swift political maneuvering allowed Caldera to win the 1993 presidential election with a heterogeneous and non-traditional group of small independent political parties, named "National Convergence".
 As part of his campaign Caldera promised to pardon the coup plotters and later did so, which allowed Hugo Chávez to participate in (and win) the 1998 presidential election.

-Some coup leaders later dominated the political scenario in Venezuela, most notable case was the 2000 presidential election, in which Zulia governor and Radical Cause leader, Francisco Arias Cárdenas, commandant in Maracaibo during February 4 coup d'état attempt, was the opposition candidate, challenging president Chávez who sought re-election.
+Some coup leaders later dominated the political scenario in Venezuela, most notable case was the 2000 presidential election, in which Zulia governor and Radical Cause leader, Francisco Arias Cárdenas, commandant in Maracaibo during thr February coup attempt, was the opposition candidate, challenging president Chávez who sought re-election.
 Both Cárdenas and Chávez monopolized 97% of all votes cast.